floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 * Read-access to documents
 * Write-access to documents including the changes in JSON patch format

-The Audit Logging capabilities of Search Guard especially help to keep your Elasticsearch cluster compliant with regualations like GDPR, PCI, SOX or HIPAA.
+The Audit Logging capabilities of Search Guard especially help to keep your Elasticsearch cluster compliant with regulations like GDPR, PCI, SOX or HIPAA.

 ## Alerting - Anomaly detection for your data